Alexa Goddard

 Alexa Goddard (born 21 December 1990) is an English pop and R&B singer from Blackwater, Hampshire previously signed to Roc Nation.
 Born in Camberley, Surrey, Goddard was spotted singing at a talent contest at the age of 14.
-From 2007 she featured on three consecutive winter tours of the United States and Canada with American band Trans-Siberian Orchestra and performed a duet on "Child of the Night", a track from the band's 2009 album Night Castle.
+From 2007, she featured on three consecutive winter tours of the United States and Canada with the American band Trans-Siberian Orchestra and performed a duet of "Child of the Night,",a track from the band's 2009 album Night Castle.

 In March 2010, Goddard created a YouTube channel with the username "AlexaMusicTV".
 She uploaded to this channel various videos of her own covers of R&B hits.
-She released four cover versions as singles, using social media such as Twitter to promote them.
-The biggest-selling of these was her version of "Turn My Swag On", which charted at Number 20 on the UK Singles Chart and Number One on the UK Indie Chart.
+She released four cover versions as singles, using social media, such as Twitter (later changed to X), to promote them.
+The biggest-selling of these was her version of "Turn My Swag On," which charted at Number 20 on the UK Singles Chart and Number One on the UK Indie Chart.